emotionrobots/students/README.md

 	4. Add any new files with 'git add --all'

-	5. Commit changes to local repository
+	5. Commit changes to local repository using 'git commit -am "..."'

 	6. Synchronize your local by "git pull'.
 If others wrote into your directory you will get conflict--then resolve the conflict; otherwise there should be no error.